Ricardosgeral/relier/README.md

 then, change the parameters as intended.

-The structure of the ini comprises 4 sections.
+The structure of the ini file comprises 4 sections.
 Next is an example of an *inputs.ini* file,
 with a description of the parameters meaning.

     # inputs.ini example